Information for Potential Men of HOPE

 Men of HOPE must be physically and mentally capable of caring for themselves; contribute to the housework through chores, and seeking, obtaining, and maintaining legitimate, full-time income (paid employment, disability, and/or social security).

 •There are no doctors or mental health professionals on staff at HOPE Center.

-Men of HOPE rise by 6 a.m., do chores, eat breakfast, make lunch, and leave the Center by 8:00 a.m. for work, to look for work, education, or scheduled appointments, including those associated with obtaining disability and social security each Monday through Friday morning.
+Men of HOPE rise by 6 a.m., do chores, eat breakfast, make lunch, and leave the Center by 8:00 a.m. for work, to look for work, education, or scheduled appointments each Monday through Saturday morning.